heliopython/heliopy/doc/source/installing.rst

 heliopy is built on the Python programming language.
 The easiest way to install Python with the various required scientific python modules is to use Anaconda.
-Installation instructions can be found [here](https://docs.continuum.io/anaconda/install/).
+Installation instructions can be found `here <https://docs.continuum.io/anaconda/install/>`_.

 Once you have a Python distribution installed, heliopy can be installed using::